janelia-arduino/Vector/README.md

 external, statically allocated c style array.
 The maximum size is fixed at compile time, but the size can change by pushing and popping elements from the vector.
 Static memory allocation is used to avoid dynamic allocation problems on very small embedded processors.
+Care must be taken not to dereference an empty vector, access elements beyond bounds, or use without setting the storage array.

 This library is very similar to [Array](https://github.com/janelia-arduino/Array), however Array